Click below to listen to Episode 1 – What God’s Word Says About Money

 Good financial advice has its roots in Biblical Wisdom.
 Money is one way we work out our belief system: values, goals, and priorities.
 Thus, for a Christian, financial advice really is spiritual advice.
 The reason we stress financial stability is to encourage others to become better managers and stewards of what God is allowing them to have.

-For a free list of Bible verses that provide scriptural guidelines for handling money check out the CIS Wealth web page where Financial Scriptures are listed HERE.
+For a free list of Bible verses that provide scriptural guidelines for handling money check out the Christian Financial Advisors web page where Financial Scriptures are listed HERE.
 You will find passages on ownership, tithing, giving, debt, saving, investing, honesty and best of all, seeking wise counsel.

 HOSTED BY: Bob Barber, CWS®, CKA® and Mary Jo Lyons, CFP®, CKA®